MileHacker Logo

 If symptoms worsen, descend immediately.
 Tap water is safe unless marked "non potabile".
 Food hygiene standards are high.

-Always prioritize your well-being during your trip.
+Always prioritize your well-being on your trip.

 Healthcare Access & Emergency Services